EOEPCA/proc-comm-lib-argo/README.md

 ## About The Project

- *proc_comm_lib_argo* is a shared library to provides the means to perform CRUD actions against Argo Workflows application resources.
+ *proc-comm-lib-argo* is a shared library to provides the means to perform CRUD actions against Argo Workflows application resources.

 ### Built With